alphariku/MEGAFUN3DRACE/README.md

 - UI
 - Finishing touches and textures/lighting

 The hardest part for me was the UI, and the animation controller, as I'd never done it before.
 Thankfully Unity's community is wide and I could find out how to do it pretty fast.
-I was alreadt used to scirpting and level designing/ animating, so this didn't pose any problem.
+I was already used to scirpting and level designing/ animating, so this didn't pose any problem.

 I've used an imported free asset from the store for the player and its animations, I know I'm very bad at that and I would've spent as much time on it as the whole project in my opinion !